Tonguardorg/devdoc/ongoing-monitoring.md

 ## Purpose

-Ongoing monitoring feature allows Tonguard users to receive API notifications when some condition regarding specific address is met
+The ongoing monitoring feature allows Tonguard users to receive API notifications when some condition regarding a specific address is met
-(e.g. its risk score exceeded certain threshold)
+(e.g. its risk score exceeded a certain threshold)

 ## Endpoints list